GPRS - Architecture

 The internal backbone is an IP based network used to carry packets between different GSNs.
 Tunnelling is used between SGSNs and GGSNs, so the internal backbone does not need any information about domains outside the GPRS network.
 Signalling from a GSN to a MSC, HLR or EIR is done using SS7.

-GPRS introduces the concept of a routing area.
-This is much the same as a Location Area in GSM, except that it will generally contain fewer cells.
-Because routing areas are smaller than Location Areas, less radio resources are used when a paging message is broadcast.
+GPRS introduces the concept of a Routing Area.
+This concept is similar to Location Area in GSM, except that it generally contains fewer cells.
+Because routing areas are smaller than location areas, less radio resources are used While broadcasting a page message.